-LB presents the Full Story of a Football Utility Master who is best known by the Nickname; “Jamie”.
+Lifebogger presents the Full Story of a Liverpool Football Legend and Utility Master best known by the Nickname; “Jamie”.

-Our James Milner Childhood Story plus Untold Biography Facts brings to you a full account of notable events from his childhood time till date.
-The analysis involves his life story before fame, family life and off-pitch facts
+Our James Milner Childhood Story plus Untold Biography Facts brings you a full account of notable events from his childhood time to date.
+The analysis involves his life story before fame, family life and off-pitch facts.

-Yes, everyone knows about his utility abilities on the pitch but few consider our James Milner Bio which is quite interesting.
-Now without further adieu, let’s Begin.
+Yes, everyone knows about his utility abilities on the pitch, but few have read a concise version of James Milner’s Biography, which is quite interesting.
+Now, without further ado, let’s Begin.

 James Milner Childhood Story – Early Life and Family Background:

-He and his parents, Peter and Lesley, were season ticket holders.
-Graeme Coulson his amateur football coach helped him applied as a ball boy for the club before joining their youth team to start his career.
+James and his parents, Peter and Lesley, were season ticket holders.
+Graeme Coulson, his amateur football coach, helped him apply as a ball boy for the club before joining their youth team to start his career.